sosafarasa/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a UI library that allows us to build complex user interfaces.

 - [ ] What does it mean to _think_ in react?

+Functional components are used to create Dom elements and don't have access to state.
+Class components can access lifecycle methods and therefore to state.

 - [ ] Describe state.

+State is data stored within the App.

 - [ ] Describe props.

+Props, short for property, allows our components to be more dynamic by passing attributes to the components.

 ## Project Set Up